daxcee/sahat.github.com/_drafts/2015-04-10-create-an-eve-online-character-voting-game-using-react-nodejs-mongodb-and-socketio.md

 Since *Character* component has a full-page background image, during `componentWillUnmount` it is removed from the `<body>` tag so that users do not see it when navigating back to *Home* or *Add Character* components which do not have a background image.
 Ok it is removed during `componentWillUnmount`, but when is it added?
 In the store when character data is successfully fetched, but we will get to that shortly.

 One last thing that is worth mentioning is what's happening in `componentDidUpdate`.
-If we are transitioning from one character page to another character page, we are still within the *Character* component so it is never unmounted.
-And if it's not unmounted, `componentDidMount` and its adding and removing of the fade-in animation does not happen.
-So as long as we are in the same *Character* component and URL paths are different, e.g. **/characters/1807823526** and **/characters/467078888**, we basically repeat the same thing from `componentDidMount`.
+If we are transitioning from one character page to another character page, we are still within the *Character* component, i.e. it is never unmounted.
+And if it isn't unmounted, `componentDidMount` with its adding and removing logic for the fade-in animation is not triggered.
+So in `componentDidUpdate` as long as we are in the same *Character* component and URL paths are different, e.g. **/characters/1807823526** and **/characters/467078888**, we basically repeat the same thing from `componentDidMount`.

 **<i class="devicons devicons-react"></i> Actions**